The Best Towel Warmers Under 100 (2026)

 | Size | — |

-The APORDROUCA is the under-$100 answer for anyone whose bathroom simply doesn't have floor to spare.
-It's a wall-mounted stainless steel warmer, so it lives up off the ground and out of the way, which is exactly what a small or apartment bathroom needs.
-At $98.99 it slips in just below the $100 mark while giving you the built-in, fixture look of a much pricier heated rack, and the stainless construction is the right call for the constant moisture a bathroom throws at it.
+The APORDROUCA is the under-$100 answer for anyone whose bathroom doesn't have floor to spare.
+It's a wall-mounted stainless steel warmer, so it lives up off the ground and out of the way, which is what a small or apartment bathroom needs.
+At $98.99 it slips in below the $100 mark while giving you the built-in, fixture look of a much pricier heated rack, and the stainless construction is the right call for the constant moisture a bathroom throws at it.

 The catch is installation.
 Mounting it means drilling into the wall and committing to a spot, which makes it a poor fit for renters or anyone who'd rather keep things movable; for that crowd the freestanding Sawlece is the better buy.
 It also has fewer bars than the big DAWEYEAL and Aquatrend racks, so it's sized for one or two towels, not a family's worth.
 If you own your place, want to reclaim floor space, and would rather not cross the $100 line, though, this is the pick that checks all three boxes.